OriginProtocol/origin/README.md

  Run a subset of tests using the `grep` query string parameter, for example: http://localhost:8081/?grep=IpfsService

  We also have contract unit tests that are not run in the browser.
-These can be run with `npm run test:contracts`.
+These can be run with `npm run test:contracts` (you should *not* have the server running at this time, as these tests start their own local blockchain instance).

  ## Documentation